The next deadline for grant applications will be January 17, 2020.

 SCHEDULE toward publication, explaining your timetable for publication.
 Indicate when the document will be camera-ready and will be submitted to the Board.
 All copy editing and arrangements for peer review are the responsibility of the grantee.
 You must provide the name, address, telephone/fax numbers, and e-mail address of your intended publisher.

 DATA MANAGEMENT PLAN which describes how you plan to disseminate digital products of your research, and how you intend to document, archive, and make available these digital resources for the future.
 Proposals must address the plans for long-term storage and the institutional support of the storage, the copyright that will be applied to the data, and details of the standards which will be applied to the organization of the information.
 Read more about the data management plan.
-Please contact us if you have any questions or if you need help gaining access to a suitable repository.
+Please contact us if you have any questions or if you need help gaining access to a suitable repository, as this is a critical element of your application.

 DOCUMENTATION of your legal right to access and to publish the material(s).
 This may be a permit, confirming that the researcher is conforming to all laws of the country or institution.
 Applicants are responsible for obtaining correct documentation and must warrant that they are not violating any third party rights to the publication of this material.

-CURRICULUM VITAE, in an abbreviated form of one page, of the applicant and of all other persons directly involved in the project (one page each) must be submitted.
-Do not submit your bibliographies, articles, journals, offprints or textbooks.
+CURRICULUM VITAE, in an abbreviated form of no more than one page each, of the applicant and of all other persons directly involved in the project must be submitted.
+The applicant should highlight with bold letters the publications (up to 10) he/she thinks are most relevant for the application.
+Please do not submit bibliographies, articles, journals, offprints or textbooks..

 Related Images, Maps, and/or Graphs/Charts